r3aloxl0rd/soc-lab/README.md

 A misconfigured NIC can potentially allow dangerous lateral movement and pivoting.
 This is demonstrated on 'DVWA'.
 ### Anonymous FTP
 File Transfer Protocol (FTP) is a largely deprecated protocol, and yet some may have it in use.
 In case anonymous login is enabled, it can allow accessing FTP-hosted files without credentials.
 This is demonstrated on 'Internal 1'.
+### Incorrect Information Storage
+When sensitive information is stored without proper security, it can allow unwanted access and break confidentiality.
+For example, storing passwords in plaintext files.
+This is demonstraed on 'Internal 1'.
 ### Weak Passwords
 Weak passwords are the pillar of vulnerabilities.
 This is demonstrated on 'Internal 1'.
 ### Password Reuse